franrruiz/shopper-src/README.md

                        If -1, use the uniform distribution;
                        if 0, use the unigram distribution (based on the item frequencies);
                        if 1, use a smoothed unigram distribution (unigram raised to the power of 0.75);
-                       if >=2, use a distribution that is biased to upweight items in the same group as the target item (in proportion N:1)
+                       if >=2, use a distribution that is biased to upweight items in the same group as the target item (in proportion N:1).
-                       [default: -1]
+                       Relevant only if '-likelihood 0' or '-likelihood 1' [default: -1]

 -shuffle <int>         shuffle the items in each basket at each iteration?